Share survey research costs and collect high-quality data

 Individualized research on an affordable budget!
 The Waterloo Region Matters survey is a unique opportunity for researchers, agencies and organizations with limited budgets to field their own survey questions while sharing the cost of conducting the survey research.
 The Survey Research Centre conducts the Waterloo Region Matters survey on an annual basis.

-The next wave of the Waterloo Region Matters survey will start in January 2019.
+The next wave will start in March 2021.

 - Collect survey research data from a regional random sample that is representative of the population